Linus-J/Linus-J/README.md

 @Linus-J
-- Interested in algorithms used in and around Texas hold ‘em poker, AI/ML, pure mathematics.
+- Interested in algorithms used in and around imperfect information games, AI/ML, pure mathematics.

 <!---
 Linus-J/Linus-J is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.